philmadden83/jenkins-npm-plugin/README.md

 Node Package Manager Plugin for Jenkins
 ---

-Simple plugin to enable invokation of npm commands within a build pipeline.
+Simple plugin to enable invocation of npm commands within a build pipeline.

 __Requirements__